ldvhuy09/some_notes/Error-handling-restapi-spring.md

 This solution will resolve any exception thrown by the app and allow us to implement a **uniform exception handling mechanism** in REST API

 ## ExceptionHandlerExceptionResolver
 This is enabled by default in the DispatcherServlet.
 This is actually the core component of how the *@ExceptionHandler* mechanism presented earlier works.
 ## DefaultHandlerExceptionResolver
 Enabled by default in the DispatcherServlet.

-This resolve standard Stexception
+This resolve standard Spring exception to their corresponding HTTP Status code (Client error - 4xx and Server error - 5xx).

 You can open a file from **Google Drive**, **Dropbox** or **GitHub** by opening the **Synchronize** sub-menu and clicking **Open from**.
 Once opened in the workspace, any modification in the file will be automatically synced.